 - Spray donut pan.
 Add batter to a piping bag and pipe evenly into the pan (about 2/3 full).
 You will have a little extra batter.
 Make a couple donut holes or mini donuts.

 - Bake for 7 minutes.
 Allow to cool 1 minute before turning pan over to remove donuts onto a cooling rack.

 - Meanwhile, make glaze.
 In a flat-bottomed bowl, whisk together half and half and powdered sugar until smooth.

 - Once donuts have cooled completely, about 15-20 minutes, dunk in glaze, flipping to cover the entire donut.
 Place on cooling rack (with something underneath to catch the drippings) and allow to dry, about 30 minutes.
 Serve.
 (If you have extra glaze, I sometimes give it a double dunk, allowing dry time between each.)
 Best served same day.
-If storing leftovers, lightly cover if at all.
+If storing leftovers, remove from cooling rack and store uncovered.